khanhsers/coreinit/README.md

   <img src="firmware-setup.png" width="200" />
 </div>

 coreinit is a modular, minimal bootloader.
 It aims to provide a clean, extensible startup experience for your operating systems.
-Written in Turbowarp, it handles system initiation and provides the boot splash and optionally, boot menu and firmware setup.
+Written in Turbowarp, it handles system initiation and provides the boot splash and optionally, boot menu and firmware setup.<br>

 > *Starting from release 1.3, coreinit will be Turbowarp-exclusive, and will not work in Scratch.
 For release 1.2 and below, coreinit-firmware-setup is Turbowarp-exclusive.
 All other sprites work in Scratch.*